thdngan/palaeo/content/notes/lunine_stevenson_1985.md

   - planetary-science
   - paper-notes
   - thermodynamics
-draft: true
+draft: false
 ---
+(Reference: Lunine & Stevenson 1985)

 ## Definition

-Clathrate hydrates are a fascinating class of chemical compounds.
-They are **crystalline structures** in which **gas molecules** are *trapped* within **cages** formed by water molecules.
-The most common type of clathrate hydrates involves water ice cages with gas molecules, typically methane, encased within them.
-However, other gases like carbon dioxide, hydrogen sulfide, and various hydrocarbons can also form clathrate hydrates under specific conditions.
+Clathrate hydrates are **crystalline structures** in which **gas molecules** are *trapped* within **cages** formed by water molecules.%%  The most common type of clathrate hydrates involves water ice cages with gas molecules, typically methane, encased within them.
+However, other gases like carbon dioxide, hydrogen sulfide, and various hydrocarbons can also form clathrate hydrates under specific conditions. %%

-In this paper:
+%% In this paper:

 - Deal almost exclusively with clathrate compounds for which water ice forms the lattice structure (i.e., the "**host**" molecule) -> the term ***clathrate*** is here understood to mean clathrate hydrate.
 - The gas molecule occupying a cage site is the "**guest**" molecule.
 The term ***methane clathrate*** is used to denote a clathrate hydrate in which methane is the primary *guest* molecule.
 - Occasional discussion of clathrates in which a substance other than water ice is the host, for example, quinol, will emply the term ***quinol clathrale***.
-- A stoichiometric compound of water ice, in which molecules bond chemically with the water molecule and do not form a clathrate, will be denoted as a ***hydrate***, e.g., ammonia hydrate.
+- A stoichiometric compound of water ice, in which molecules bond chemically with the water molecule and do not form a clathrate, will be denoted as a ***hydrate***, e.g., ammonia hydrate. %%